In response to this week’s The Daily Post for their Weekly Photo Challenge: Silhouettes I’ve re-written and reposted one of my favorite posts.

 What Makes a Good Silhouette?

 A good friend of mine once said to me: “You must be happy, you have your silhouette for the week.”
-Zach Ornitz said this after seeing a photo of the cleanup from an apartment fire.
-It is actually a compliment. silhouettes are fun and challenging to shoot.
+Zach Ornitzz said this after seeing a photo of the cleanup from an apartment fire.
+It is actually a compliment.
+Silhouettes are fun and challenging to shoot.

 The term was initially applied in the 18th century to portraits or other pictorial representations cut from thin black card.”